barche/TimesTables.jl/README.md

 * `maxnumcorrect`: Number of consecutive correct answers before the exercise is finished
 * `uselogfile`: Log operations to `~/.julia/logs/TimesTables.log`
 * `lockedwindow`: Keep the window on top and remove the border (no close button)

+## QML code

+To make a portable app, the QML code is now in a separate artifact, built from the repository at https://github.com/barche/timestables-assets